moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_tutorial.rst

 File
 ===============

 There are many functions in this namespace, but they should be self-explanatory.
-Note that File.readFile() and File.writeFile() are not intended for binary data.
-They will work well for text files, though.
+Note that File.readFile() and File.writeFile() are not intended for binary data, and the file cannot be larger than available RAM memory.

 Dialog
 ====================================